 Assessing and maintaining HCVAs is central to compliance with a number of key voluntary sustainability standards.
 The HCV approach forms an integral part of a number of certification standards including FSC standard 2, the Roundtable on Sustainable Biomaterials (RSB) 6, the Climate and Community and Biodiversity Alliance (CCBA) 7, The Round Table on Responsible Soy (RTRS) 8 and the Roundtable on Sustainable Palm Oil (RSPO) 9.
 These standards all require that HCVAs are maintained or enhanced and have specific restrictions preventing the expansion of cultivation of crops and aquaculture farms into these areas.
 A list of all organisations and businesses that use the HCV approach can be found on the HCVRN website.
 10

-Biodiversity – HCVAs are frequently (although not always) designated for their importance to biodiversity, as sites with global, regional or national significance.
+Biodiversity importance – HCVAs are frequently (although not always) designated for their importance to biodiversity, as sites with global, regional or national significance.
 Their identification criteria include both high vulnerability and high irreplaceability of species and habitats.
 These areas are identified at the site-scale and are therefore of significant relevance for business in terms of mitigating and avoiding risk from biodiversity loss and identifying opportunities associated with biodiversity conservation.

-Socio-cultural -The recognition of socio-cultural values of sites is an important criterion of some HCVAs.
+Socio-cultural value -The recognition of socio-cultural values of sites is an important criterion of some HCVAs.
 HCVAs of social importance are identified as sites with critical significance for the livelihoods, wellbeing or cultural identity of local communities to be managed in consultation with such communities.
 Such HCVA sites provide opportunities to build trust between companies and communities, train and build local capacity, and provide multiple benefits for local people.

 - Website of the High Conservation Value Network